stephenpoole/dbd-json/README.md

 ## Getting Started

-Install `deadbydaylight` and save to your package.json in one easy step.
+Install `@stephenpoole/deadbydaylight` and save to your package.json in one easy step.

 With npm: